-- 1) Continue submitting laboratory data in the CDISC SDTM format using CDISC laboratory terminology alongside the LOINC code for a given laboratory test. - 2) Enter LOINC codes in the LBLOINC field of the SDTM LB domain and populate LBMETHOD when available.
-When LOINC codes are unavailable, leave the field blank. - 3) Submit LOINC codes only when they are available from the clinical laboratories as a pass-through only, i.e. reporting the codes as received from the laboratories with no modifications.
-FDA understands that there may be inconsistencies in the specification and interpretation of LOINC codes submitted across tests, studies, and subjects. - 4) Provide in-vitro diagnostic (IVD) device information in the SDTM Device Identifiers (DI) domain, when available.
-This information will help inform further FDA guidance on the consistency of LOINC codes associated with laboratory devices.
+- 1) Continue submitting laboratory data in the CDISC SDTM format using CDISC laboratory terminology alongside the LOINC code for a given laboratory test. - 2) Enter LOINC codes in the LB.LOINC field of the SDTM LB domain and populate LB.METHOD when available.
+When LOINC codes are unavailable, leave the field blank. - 3) Submit LOINC codes only when they are available from the clinical laboratories as a pass-through, i.e., reporting the codes as received from the laboratories with no modifications.
+FDA understands that there may be inconsistencies in the specification and interpretation of LOINC codes submitted across tests, studies, and subjects.